On this path effort never goes to waste, and there is no failure.

 2. Swap irritation for compassion

 Self-practice gives us a chance to take care of ourselves, to be kind to ourselves.
 This builds compassionate resilience.
-In turn, this can only be of benefit in our relationships with others.
+This is the foundation of our positive relationships with others.
+Note: if you notice that it feels hard to extend compassion towards yourself, please know that you are not alone, and allow yourself to notice patiently until change starts to come.
+It does.

 When we release any notion of expectation, pressure or harshness and swap it simply for focus - dharana, pure concentration - progress comes with much greater ease.
-We maintain a healthy balance between effort and ease, and retain our clarity.
+We maintain a healthy balance between effort and ease, the sthira and sukha of Patanjali's Yoga Sutras, and retain our clarity.

 Of course it's fine to have goals and plans, but it is imperative to maintain mental flexibility and to modify these when needed.
-Otherwise, our goals can become a source of irritaton, disappointment and doubt.
+Otherwise, our goals can become a source of irritaton, disappointment and doubt, or on the other side, endless striving, judgement and self-criticism.
 If we aren't getting that headstand or handstand on the second attempt that day, maybe it's time to leave it and return tomorrow.
 If we're recovering from illness or longhaul travel, surely it's wise to opt for a restorative rather than a dynamic pratice.

 The Bhagavad Gita encourages us to practice - and live - without focusing on the fruits of our actions.
 With pure intention results take care of themselves.